 Not maliciously wrong.
 Structurally wrong.
 The engineers who get noticed present at all-hands, ship visible features, or sit close to leadership.
 The person who quietly refactors the payment service, reviews 40 PRs a week with substantive feedback, or fields the Saturday-night incident gets a generic Slack thanks and nothing on the next performance review.

 Gallup's longitudinal workplace research consistently identifies recognition as one of the strongest predictors of retention.[5]
 Roughly one in three U.S. employees strongly agree they received recognition for good work in the past seven days.[5]
+A 2024 Workhuman and Gallup study tracking over 3,400 employees from 2022 to 2024 found that employees who received high-quality recognition were 45% less likely to have left by the end of that period.[7]
 The gap between recognition's documented effect and its actual delivery is not a people problem.
 It is a feedback loop the system never closed.

 Visibility bias is the failure mode: attention flows toward what is visible, not toward what is valuable.
 Incident responders, thorough reviewers, and infrastructure maintainers absorb the work that holds production together and accumulate no signal.
 The loud contributor banks praise.
 The quiet contributor banks resentment.
 The quiet contributor leaves first.